MasterLaplace/Flakkari/README.md

 ### :pencil: **DESCRIPTION**

 Flakkari is a UDP/TCP server initially developed for the R-Type Epitech project and updated for the Video Games course at University Laval.
 It enables network-based gameplay, supporting multiple games and clients simultaneously through its multi-threaded architecture.
 The server is designed to handle high concurrency and ensure low latency, making it suitable for real-time multiplayer games.
 Flakkari also includes features such as game state synchronization, player authentication, and robust error handling to provide a seamless gaming experience.

+**🔄 Auto-Update Feature:** Flakkari supports automatic game downloads from remote repositories, allowing the server to fetch and update games dynamically.
+This feature can be disabled for environments requiring pure MIT licensing.

 Flakkari also has a [Unity client](Libraries/Flakkari4Unity/README.md) library to facilitate the development of multiplayer games.
 This library is available in C# and can be used to connect to the Flakkari server, send and receive messages and manage game events.
 It is designed to be easy to integrate into existing game projects and provides advanced features to simplify the development of multiplayer games.